waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - A visually distinct section of the cave wall, possibly near one of the NPCs, is destructible.
 Using a Pokémon move like Self-Destruct, Explosion, or Hyper Beam on it will create a new passage, bypassing the blockade.
     - The Rocket Grunt is waiting for a 'delivery.'
 You must obtain a specific item from another Team Rocket member somewhere else in the world (e.g., Celadon Game Corner, Silph Co.) and deliver it to this Grunt.
 - **Failed Agent Hypotheses:**
     - One of the NPCs will react to a specific Pokémon's cry.
 (Result: Failed.
-Used Clefable's cry next to the Hiker on 1F.
-Dialogue unchanged.)
+Used Clefable's cry next to the Hiker on 1F and the Rocket Grunt on B2F.
+Dialogue unchanged in both cases.)

 # VIII.
 Mt.
 Moon Access Plan